slavonic/slavonic.github.io/index.md

 information on how to [set up your text editing software](/users.html).
 Don't want the hassle of installing drivers?
 [Try the web-based keyboard tool](https://www.ponomar.net/cu_vkeyb.html)!
+Type in civic script, we [auto-translate](/translate/) to Church Slavonic!

 </div><div class="col-md-4">